MN-AATG is offering a spring 2023 workshop:

 Germanic American Institute, 301 Summit Ave S. St. Paul, MN

-We are back in person!
-Come join us for a discussion on the current state of German in our schools!
-Panelists from both secondary and postsecondary institutions will share ways in which they have grown their programs and kept them strong during the last few challenging years.
-They will also share tips for advocating for German language programs.
-We are excited to hear from you about the current successes and challenges you are experiencing!
-The GAI will also give a short presentation on the ways that they can help German teachers across the state.
-Please RSVP by Saturday, November 5th.
-Breakfast will be served.
-Option to meet up for lunch afterwards!
+Back in person!
+This panel featured a discussion on the current state of German in our schools!
+Panelists from both secondary and postsecondary institution shared ways in which they have grown their programs and kept them strong during the last few challenging years.
+They also shared tips for advocating for German language programs.
+The GAI also gave a short presentation on the ways that they help German teachers across the state.

 Dr. Susanne Wagner, University of St. Thomas